maurolepore/defensive-workflow/README.md

 ## Overview

-With this materials I plan to show/discuss popular, open-source tools that can protect you from common errors and lead to a smoother and more effective scientific workflow.
+With this materials I plan to discuss and show popular, open-source tools that can protect you from common errors and lead to a smoother and more effective scientific workflow.

 ## Idea